nus-tic4002-AY2021S2/tp2/docs/team/tayjunwen.md

  1. Setup the Repo in preparation for the project (e.g. creating the Repo, implementing Repo security setup, etc)
  2. Advising and reminding team to utilise project tools such as style guide checker to avoid Continuous Integration failure.
- 3. Setting up of Team mile stone, creating incidents and moving User stories into them for easy tracking
+ 3. Setting up of first Team mile stone, creating incidents and moving User stories into them for easy tracking
+ 4. Created and used GitHub Project Management Tool (under Repo Project tab) to track project task and managed their status (inprogress, completed, which milestone they belong to).
- 4. Perform basic manual testing during early stages of development.
+ 5. Perform basic manual testing during early stages of development.
 Raised bugs and issues.
- 5. Contributed ideas during discussions in weekly meetings.
+ 6. Contributed ideas during discussions in weekly meetings during project conception.
- 6. Set forward each iteration task and planning to ensure smooth project progress.
+ 7. Set forward each iteration sprint task and planning to ensure smooth project progress.
- 7. Perform code enhancement for Logging and Assertion.
- 8. Assist to create the setup of additional Junit Testcases.

-### Review/mentoring contributions:

-Assisted team members to resolve technical issue and provided articles to assist in their problem resolution within Team's internal chat.
+ 8. Contributed to pair programming with Jian Cheng during first week of project by when He was building the project skeleton.

 ### Contributions beyond the project team: